 - The heat press takes a LONG time to cool down.
 This can be time-consuming when you need to change over for different types of accessories.

 Now, comparing the heat press versus EasyPress, I thought it would be a good idea to make a wide variety of projects as well.
 First, of course, is shirts.
 It is easy to make a shirt with either one.
 I found that both did an equal job.
 I actually made the shirt below pressing the upper design with the heat press and the lower one with the Cricut EasyPress.
 Then I washed it a few times and even ran it through the dryer.
 There was no noticeable difference between the applications.
 I think you will be fine with either machine for pressing shirts.

-Now, can you add heat treat vinyl to a plate using the Cricut EasyPress?
+Now, can you add heat treansfer vinyl to a plate using the Cricut EasyPress?
 Yes, you can!
 You just need to get creative.
 The EasyPress itself is square so it would be impossible to put it inside a round plate.
-But you can press on the BACK of a plate.
+With the newer EasyPress Mini it would be much easier to press the front of the plate.
+But with the larger square EasyPress machines you can press on the BACK of a plate.
 When you cut your iron-on, do not mirror the design.
 Then just press the iron-on to the back and you can read your design correctly through a clear plate.

 We can’t talk about the heat press versus EasyPress without pressing some hats.
 I picked a simple design to put on a few hats.
 The heat press came with a hat press and I changed out both the upper and lower plate to the hat version.
 It did a great job on the hats as the press is curved and works perfectly.
 I tried a few different methods with my EasyPress and never did get a good press.
 The center hat below is one pressed with the Cricut EasyPress.
 The flat surface of that machine just did not work well with the curved hat.

 EasyPress Mini is definitely the better choice for making a hat with an EasyPress – see how it did here.